NikolaiRadke/Nokolino/HOW_TO_COMPILE.md

 ### Connecting your ATtiny with the Arduino

 1. Disconnect your Arduino.
-2. Connect your ATtiny as seen below
+2. Connect your ATtiny as seen below.
-3. Add the 10uF Capacitor
+3. Add the 10uF Capacitor.

 ![ATTINY-ARDUINO](http://www.nikolairadke.de/NOKOlino_2/attiny_steckplatine.png)